hubroedu/semantic-react/README.md

 ## Docs

-The aim of this project is to make the components as intuitive as possible, so only the exeptions will be specifically mentioned.
+The aim of this project is to make the components as intuitive as possible.
 Most components work the same way, and if they don't, open an issue!

 Refer to [Semantic UI docs](http://semantic-ui.com/) for a complete reference to all variations of components.